 - 2 lb pork short ribs

-- 2 tablespoons oil
+- 2 tbsp oil

-- 3 tablespoons sugar
+- 3 tbsp sugar

-- 2 tablespoons soy sauce
+- 2 tbsp soy sauce

-- 1 tablespoon dark soy sauce
+- 1 tbsp dark soy sauce

-- 2 tablespoons shaoxing wine rice wine
+- 2 tbsp shaoxing wine (Chinese rice wine), rice wine

-- 2 cups chicken stock
+- 2 cup chicken stock

-- 4-5 dried chilies optional
+- 4-5 dried chili, optional

 - 3 slices ginger

-- 2 green onions sliced into 4 sections
+- 2 green onions, sliced into 4 sections

 Instructions